hyunwoongko/dialobot/README.md

 ## License
 Dialobot project is licensed under the terms of the Apache License 2.0.

-Copyright 2021 [Hyunwoongko](https://github.com/hyunwoongko).
+Copyright 2021 [Hyunwoong Ko](https://github.com/hyunwoongko).
 All Rights Reserved.